Springsteen, Alabama Shakes and Black Crowes rock day two at Hard Rock Calling Festival

 This was a fitting conclusion to a two-day festival with a truly fantastic atmosphere.

-For further information about Hard Rock Calling and next year’s dates visit here.
+For further information and next year’s dates visit Hard Rock Calling’s website here.

 Watch the video for Glory Days here: